jvmelo38/tech-lab/nginx-reverse-proxy/README.md

 A reverse proxy accepts client requests and forwards them to an internal server.
 It helps with:

 - Exposing a web app running on another port (e.g., :3000)
-- Applying HTTPS even if the app runs in plain HTTP
+- Applying HTTPS even if the app runs in plain HTTPs
 - Hiding internal structure
 - Load balancing